haakonms/ADAwebsite/index.md

 >
 > When something is important enough, you do it even if the odds are not in your favor.

-### Header 3

-#### Heading out

-*   This is an unordered list following a header.
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.

-##### Header 5

-1. This is an ordered list following a header.
-2. This is an ordered list following a header.
-3. This is an ordered list following a header.

 ###### Header 6